slatedocs/slate/source/index.md

 		</tr>
 		<tr>
 			<td>aflsd</td>
 			<td>The affiliate signup/creation date associated with this transaction.
-Either an ISO8601 encoded string or UNIX timestamp.</td>
+Either an ISO 8601 encoded string or UNIX timestamp.</td>
 			<td>No</td>
 		</tr>